 Cannabis and driving

-It is dangerous and illegal to drive under the infuence of cannabis.
-Research suggests that a driver afected by cannabis is two to three times more likely to have an accident.
+It is dangerous and illegal to drive under the influence of cannabis.
+Research suggests that a driver affected by cannabis is two to three times more likely to have an accident.

 Random drug testing of drivers for cannabis (an ‘oral fluid’ test) has been introduced in NSW.

 If a pregnant woman smokes cannabis with tobacco—the most common way of using cannabis—the unborn baby is exposed to the risks presented by tobacco smoking.
 Cannabis-smoking in pregnancy also increases the risk that the baby will be born prematurely.

 Cannabis also passes into breast milk, which means that it is likely to affect a breast-fed baby.